dendronhq/dendron-site/vault/dendron.topic.publishing.md

 The list of possible options:
 - publishByDefault: boolean, default: true
   - if set to false, dendron will only publish notes within the hierarchy that have `published: true` set in the frontmatter
+- noindexByDefault: boolean, default: false
+  - if set to true, dendron will add the following meta tag `<meta name="robots" content="noindex, nofollow”>` which will tell google to not index your page
+  - when google indexes a page, it will penalize sites that have duplicate content from other sites. this is useful if you are using your hiearchy as a [[cache|dendron.workflows.cache]]

 As an example, below is the config for [my website](https://kevinslin.com).
 It publishes everything under the `home` and `blog` hierarchies but will only publish notes under `books` if `published: true` is set on the frontmatter.